bellinux/pframework/examples.md

 - `control.html` manages the Arduino to lock and unlock the door.
 - `remote.html` provides a master key feature for unlocking or resetting the code.

-The \textit{Button} components serve as the keypad for entering a numeric combination, while the \textit{Arduino} component, connected to a servo integrated with a Lego Technic mechanism, controls the lock.
-Users can lock the door by setting a code and unlock it by re-entering the same code.
-Additionally, a Master Key feature allows resetting the lock to a new combination.
+This system secures access to a door by using a customizable code input.
+The door lock is controlled by entering a numeric combination, with the option to reset the code using a Master Key feature.

 [Open on Glitch](https://glitch.com/edit/#!/smart-device-lock){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 target="_blank"}